noblenikkijo/-GVSU-CIS350-TheAwesomeHackers/docs/software_requirements_specification.md

 3. HTML
     1. The program shall re-direct the user to a designated web domain whenever a new tab is created/opened
     2. the user shall not be able to close the web domain after it is opened.
+    3. The program shall be capable of handling up to 3 users without affecting performance.

 4. General Program
     1. the program shall not steal any personal of the user.
+    2. The program will not cause any harm or changes to the users system.